 Here is the Reason Why Thanksgiving is So Late This Year

 In 1941, Congress finally stepped in and officially settled the debate by establishing Thanksgiving Day to be held on the fourth Thursday of November.
-Since Thanksgiving is on the fourth Thursday of the month this year and next we will have a one less shopping weekend for this and next holiday season and a very late Thanksgiving for both years.
+Since Thanksgiving is on the fourth Thursday of the month this year we will have one less shopping weekend for this holiday season which won’t make the retailers very happy.